 Insolvency pay.
 In certain circumstances, the Federal Agency for Employment pays insolvency pay (see Question 5, Insolvency pay).
-The insolvency estate must pay salaries for the time period after opening of insolvency proceedings.
+The insolvency estate must pay salaries for a certain time period after the opening of insolvency proceedings.

 Transfer of employment agreements.
-If the insolvency administrator sells the company as a whole (asset deal), the company's employment agreements transfer to the purchaser (section 613a, German Civil Law Code).
-There are different ways of structuring the transfer of employees with the assistance of employment services companies and job training companies (Beschäftigungs- und Qualifizierungsgesellschaften).
+If the insolvency administrator sells the company as a whole (asset deal), the company's employment agreements transfer to the purchaser (section 613a, German Civil Code).
+Another possibility is to use the assistance of employment services companies and job training companies.

 Bilateral contracts.
 A business partner of the debtor cannot terminate bilateral contracts on the grounds that insolvency proceedings have been opened.
 However, a business partner can demand pre-payment.

 After the insolvency administrator has distributed the available assets to the creditors, the insolvency court will conclude the insolvency proceeding.